energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 in EnergyScope (see the section on the `Conceptual modelling framework <#app:sec:conceptual_modelling_framework>`__).
 A part of the electricity is assumed to be fixed through time (e.g. electricity for industrial processes).
 The other part is varying, such as electricity used for lighting.
 To split the electricity EUD between households, services and industry, we use shares retrieved from the National energy plan 2022.

 The daily profile of electricity generation across the year (nearly identical to the one of electricity consumption) is retrieved from the Sinergox XM website :cite:`SIN_genration_per_source`.
-Based on this profile, the electricity EUD can be split between baseload and variable load.
+We choose to take the average between the profiles of 2021 and 2022.
+Based on this average profile, the electricity EUD can be split between baseload and variable load.
 The daily profile is then complemented with an estimated typical hourly profile for each weekday :cite:`elec_hourly_weekday` in order to get an hourly profile across the year.
 This profile is then used to produce the :math:`\%_{elec}` time series, which is the normalised profile of the variable electricity load.